sopel-irc/sopel.chat/_appendices/ircv3.md

 There is currently no direct way to send a message with tags, though it *may* be possible with `bot.write`.
 #### Message intents
 If a message has an intent, it can be accessed with `trigger.tags['intent']`.
-Currently, there is no effort made to ensure that a message with an `ACTION` tag behaves the same way as one sent as `\x01ACTION message\x01`, and as such **it is recommended that modules *not* request the `intents` capability**, as it may cause unexpected behavior in other modules.
+Currently, there is no effort made to ensure that a message with an `ACTION` tag behaves the same way as one sent as `\x01ACTION message\x01`, and as such **it is recommended that plugins *not* request the `intents` capability**, as it may cause unexpected behavior in other plugins.
 Remedies are being explored for this in future versions.

 There is currently no direct way to send a message with intents, though it *may* be possible with `bot.write`.
 #### Metadata
 There is nothing using or requesting this extension by default.
-A module can request this extension with no known problems.
+A plugin can request this extension with no known problems.
 #### `monitor`
 There is nothing using or requesting this extension by default.
-A module can request this extension with no known problems.
+A plugin can request this extension with no known problems.
 ### Optional extensions
 #### `server-time`
 There is nothing using or requesting this extension by default.
-A module can request this extension with no known problems.
+A plugin can request this extension with no known problems.
 #### `batch`
 There is nothing using or requesting this extension by default.
-A module can request this extension with no known problems.
+A plugin can request this extension with no known problems.